 8. Your Social Security Number.

-9. The name and address of your mortgage holder, the account number, and the amount of the outstanding debt.
+9. The name and address of your mortgage lender, the account number, and the approximate amount of the outstanding debt.

 10. The name and address of your accountant, and where your past income tax returns are located.

 11. The type of memorial or funeral service you want.